filahf/k-lunch/README.md

 Docs: https://github.com/pmndrs/gltfjsx

 - Place the model in the `public` folder
-- Run the following script (make sure that filename matches your model): `npx gltfjsx your-model.{glb,gltf} --simplify --types --transform`
+- Run the following script (make sure that filename matches your model): `npx gltfjsx your-model.{glb,gltf} --simplify --types --transform --shadows`
 - The script will generate a .tsx file.
 Move that file to your components folder `src/components`